pajtai/app-state/README.md

 ## A note on dependencies

-Highland and immutable-model-object (which depends on immutablejs) are dependencies that only get required if you choose to use streaming support with `require('app-state/stream')`.
+Highland is dependency that only gets required if you choose to use streaming support with `require('app-state/stream')`.
 If considering the size of this package on the front end, this would be a consideration.

 ### Init